Qualcomm-AI-research/FFNet/README.md

 For inference and evaluation on ImageNet and Cityscapes, the provided docker container suffices.
 The only somewhat extraneous dependency is SciPy, which is only being used to create a gaussian kernel in ffnet_blocks.py.
 You can create a gaussian filtering kernel in another way, or replace the anti-aliased downsampling implemented as gaussian filtering + strided convolution with another operation similar in spirit.
 YMMV.

 ### Pre-trained models
+We make weights available with supervised ImageNet pretraining, intended for further downstream usage, as well as weights for Cityscapes semantic segmentation.
-Use the included script fetch_pre_trained_weights.sh to download the weights.
+Use the included script fetch_pre_trained_weights.sh under the model_weights directory, to download the weights.
+**Update 14 March 2024** We also release ImageNet Self Supervised Training weights, trained using [PixPro](https://github.com/zdaxie/PixPro), for downstream usage on tasks such as semantic segmentation, instance segmentation, scene depth, object detection etc.

 ## Usage